fallin/Itc4net/README.md

 Obtaining or distributing stamps among multiple participants requires careful consideration:

 - The stamp creation workflow involves creating a seed stamp and then using the fork operation to generate stamps, with distinct IDs, for each participant.
-Any process/participant requiring its own unique source of causal history will require its own stamp with a distinct ID.
+Any process/participant requiring its own source of causal history will require its own stamp with a distinct ID.
 Who creates the seed stamp?
-Is it created by the initial leader of the cluster or does an administrator create the seed and pre-allocate the initial stamps during initial setup?
+Is it created by the initial leader of the cluster or does an administrator create the seed and allocate the initial stamps during initial setup?
-- How does a process/participant acquire a stamp?
+- How does a newly started process/participant acquire a stamp?
 The fork operation generates new stamps, but presumably a process will need to perform a remote method call (or send a message) requesting an existing peer to perform the fork operation and share a new stamp.
 - What happens when a participant (e.g., service process) restarts?
-It is not desirable to abandon a stamp because forking new stamps increases the size of all future stamps, not to mention losing the process's own unique casual past.
+It is not desirable to abandon a stamp because forking new stamps increases the size of all future stamps, not to mention losing the process's casual past.
-  - Should a process persist the ITC stamp so it can recover state and stamp when restarting?
+  - Should a process persist the ITC stamp so it can recover state and its stamp when restarting?
 How often should this be done?
 How much causal history is it acceptable to lose?
 If a process maintains local storage so it can recover its state when restarting, then consider storing the ITC stamp as well.
-  - Alternatively, if a process does not use persistent storage and must bootstrap from other participants when restarting, then consider notifying other participants, during graceful shutdown, so they can perform a join operation to recover the ID.
+  - Alternatively, if a process does not use persistent storage and must bootstrap from other participants when restarting, then consider notifying other participants, during graceful shutdown, so they can perform a join operation to retire the ID.
 - When permanently removing a participant, consider notifying other participants in the system.
-When a stamp contains an ID, the join operation can be used to essentially recover (sum & normalize) the ID.
+When a stamp contains an ID, the join operation can be used to retire the ID (sum & normalize the ID trees).

 Threading & Synchronization Concerns

 - The core ITC classes (stamp, ID, and event) are immutable so they are inherently thread-safe.
-However, that transfers synchronization concerns to the developer using the library.
+However, it transfers synchronization concerns to the developer using the library.
 For example, imagine a process (e.g., ASP.NET WebAPI application) that maintains a single ITC stamp to track causal history for the entire process.
-While the core operations themselves are thread-safe, any operations on the  shared variable instance need to be synchronized (serialized access) since the variable needs to be overwritten between each operation.
+While the core operations themselves are thread-safe, any operations on the shared Stamp variable instance need to be synchronized since the variable needs to be written between each operation.
 That is, concurrent calls to Event are not the same as serialized calls to Event.
   - [Future Enhancement?]
 It may be useful to provide a mutable wrapper class that performs synchronized operations on a shared ITC stamp.
 The wrapper class's API would be simpler because mutable versions of Event, Join, and Receive would not have to return a value and Send could simply return the anonymous stamp.
 It's unclear whether this would help or make the API surface more confusing (i.e., this is immutable, but this other class is not!)
+  - Another option is to use a Stamp for each thread.

 ### Additional Resources